Aagantuk: Marketing and release

 The release date was announced on 25 December 2022.
 The trailer was released on 30 January 2023.
 The film was released on 17 February 2023.
 Shemaroo Entertainment has acquired the music rights of the film.
 Colors Gujarati did marketing and promotion.

+Reception

+Shilpa Bhanushali of Mid-Day Gujarati rated it 1.5 out of 5.
+She praised performances, cinematography and music while criticised story, script, direction and editing.

+Accolades

+The film received 3 nominations at the 21st Transmedia Gujarati Awards.